PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed used file check for cancelled jobs
   * increased wait interval for reconnection in connection pool
   * updated ConBridge to kill child when connection failure
   * changed URL of panda mover trf